 From 1 April 2018, non-emergency patient transport for all patients registered with a GP in Surrey Downs will be provided by Epsom and St Helier University Hospitals NHS Trust on an interim basis until a new service agreement has been finalised.

-From 1 April, the phone number patients use to book transport will change.
-The new number is 01372 735430.
-This is the only aspect of the Patient Transport Service (PTS) that will change.
-The lines remain open 9am - 5pm Mon-Fri, excluding bank holidays.
+From 1 April, the phone number patients use to book transport was changed to 01372 735430.
+This was the only aspect of the Patient Transport Service (PTS) that changed.
+The lines remained open 9am-5pm Mon-Fri, excluding bank holidays.

 If you have any queries about an existing booking or want to cancel a booking, please contact the patient transport desk on 020 8296 3845 (available 24 hours a day, seven days a week).